adoptium/temurin-build/RELEASING.md

 ## Lockdown period

-During the week before release we lock down the `openjdk-build` and `ci-jenkins-pipeline` repositories to only include "critical" fixes (i.e. those which will otherwise cause a build break or other problem which will prevent shipping the release builds.
+During the week before release we lock down the `temurin-build` and `ci-jenkins-pipeline` repositories to only include "critical" fixes (i.e. those which will otherwise cause a build break or other problem which will prevent shipping the release builds.
 This stops last minute changes going in which may destabilise things.